 How to promote productivity for your creative team members

 Productivity used to be so simple when we were only concerned about how many “widgets” to bust through each day and how to get better at it.
-Now with the amount of technology and larger audiences to communicate with, many of your business’s team members are likely in creative positions.
-How do we quantify productivity for creatives?
-I think the even more important question is how do we promote it?
-Here are a few tips our marketing and design team use to keep everyone on track but also unrestrained enough to produce their best work.
+Now with the amount of technology and larger audiences to communicate with, many of your team members are likely to work in creative positions.
+But how do we quantify productivity for creatives?
+And the even more important question – how do we promote it?
+Here are a few tips our marketing and design team use to keep everyone on track, but also unrestrained enough to produce their best work.

-For whatever reason, we all do this thing now where if there’s a cool tech product, we have to try to find a way to use it.
+For whatever reason, we all do this thing now where if there’s a cool tech product, we have to find a way to use it straight away.
 New feature on that project management system?
 Let’s implement it immediately!
 Right?
 Sometimes.

 But remember, creatives are hired for their ability to think.
 Bogging down their creative process with a digital process like a robust project management system with guidelines may hinder more than you think.
 Sometimes it’s better to make time to go back to the drawing board, literally.
-Make time to work offline on creative projects so your cognitive ability is more free to make the connections your creative team was hired to make.
+If you’re a creative, make time to work offline on projects.
+Your cognitive ability will be freer to make connections, and you’ll come up with the ideas you were hired to think of.

 Block schedule to facilitate deep work:

-The worst thing for creative workers is spending time on little tasks that overall contribute nothing to the creative process.
-This can be anything from checking email to scheduling meetings.
-Luckily, we can shave off hours of this wasted time by either outsourcing or automating these menial tasks with the help of assistants, real or virtual.
-There’s plenty of virtual AI assistant that can be downloaded for free to help free up some time throughout the day that could be used towards the important work than can’t be done by robots.
+The worst thing for creative workers is spending time on small tasks that contribute nothing to the creative process overall.
+This can be anything from checking emails to scheduling meetings.
+Luckily, we can save hours of this wasted time by either outsourcing or automating these menial tasks with the help of assistants – real or virtual.
+There are plenty of virtual AI assistants that can be downloaded for free.
+These tools help free up some time throughout the day, that can be better spent doing the important work than can’t be done by robots.
 At Hibox, we’re actually building AI assistants into our platform for this very reason.

 Definitely meet – but not too much:

-Face-to-face brainstorming is vital to the creative process, especially when there is a team of minds working together towards one goal.
-It often takes multiple perspectives to see a breakthrough.
-But still, many employees complain that meeting time is often pointless and cuts into real work time just like a social media distraction.
-Limit meeting time to just brainstorming and initial planning or use quick video calls throughout the process for projects like we do at Hibox.
-Give creative workers space to really engage in their work without interruption.
+Face-to-face brainstorming is vital to the creative process, especially when there is a team of minds working together on one common goal.
+It often takes more than one perspective to get that vital breakthrough.
+But still, many employees complain that time spent in meetings is often pointless.
+Instead, it cuts into real work time, just like a social media distraction.
+Limit meeting time to just brainstorming and initial planning, or use quick video calls throughout the process for projects, like we do at Hibox.
+Give creative workers the space to really engage in their work, without interruption.

-The more we start to automate the other types of work, quality creative work is going to become more and more vital to the success of companies.
-The new “productivity” will be centered around the quality and effectiveness of your creative team.
-It’s a science we’re all still working out but we hope these tips we’ve use help spark some inspiration for you!
+The more we automate other types of work, quality creative work is going to become more and more vital to the success of a company.
+The new notion of “productivity” will be centered around the quality and effectiveness of your creative team.
+It’s a science we’re all still figuring out, but we hope these tips help to spark some inspiration for you and your team!